scie1006-2023/comp/workshop2.md

    message = "Welcome aboard!"  # string (text)
    ```

    A python variable is created as soon as a value is assigned to it.
-There are a certain rules that we have to keep in mind while creating a variable:
+There are certain rules that we have to keep in mind while creating a variable:
    - The variable name cannot start with a number.
 It can only start with a character or an underscore.
-   - Variables in python are case sensitive.
+   - Variables in python are case-sensitive.
    - They can only contain alpha-numeric characters and underscores.
 No special characters are allowed.

 2. Basic Arithmetic Operators